Make Your Own Breast Cancer Awareness Deodorant

 I know I need to make a change.

-My new Breast Cancer Awareness Deodorant recipe is made with coconut oil for it's antibacterial and antifungal properties and infused with 3 doTERRA Essential Oils, specially selected to protect, cleanse and rejuvenate.
+My new Breast Cancer Awareness Deodorant recipe is made with coconut oil for it's anti-bacterial and anti-fungal properties and infused with 3 PURE essential oils, specially selected to protect, cleanse and rejuvenate.

 Lavender: Eliminates waste